MalepaneEdmond/Edmond-Malepane-Projects/README.md

 - **Technologies Used**: OpenCV, PyTorch and Matplotlib.
 - [View the project](#)

-### 3. Honours Research: Variable selection in multiple regression : An application to the determinants of life expectancy
+### 3. Variable selection in multiple regression : An application to the determinants of life expectancy
 - Analysed factors like literacy rate, healthcare spending and CO2 emissions to determine their impact on life expectancy across countries.
 - **Methods**: LASSO regression, stepwise regression and predictive modelling.
 - **Key Findings**: